5 Ingredient Suppers | Meals | Recipes | Simple Suppers | Slow Cooker Meals

 This doubly delicious meatloaf recipe lives up to its name, the oregano, diced tomatoes, and onion soup take it to th...

-4 Ingredient Creamy Italian Crockpot Chicken
+Low Stress, ADHD-Friendly Creamy Italian Chicken

 This Creamy Italian Crockpot Chicken recipe is super easy to throw together in a crockpot either the night before or ...

-Easy Beef Stroganoff Recipe
+Easy ADHD-Friendly Beef Stroganoff for Low-Energy Days

 This slow cooker Beef Stroganoff is the perfect simple supper for a busy weekday night.
 With just 5 ingredients, you&...